bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 As I mentioned before, space-filling curves are inherently linked to a level of subdivision of the space in which they are defined.
-This level defines the number of points in the space, and also tells you how far you have to recurse when constructing the curve.
+This level defines the number of points in the space, and also tells you how far you have to go down when constructing the curve.

-To compute a space-filling curve, we hence need to discretize our space to some level.
+To compute a space-filling curve, we hence need to discretise our space to some level.
 The easiest way to do this is by mapping the coordinates of all points in the space to integer values with a fixed number of bits, say $$N_b$$.
-If we are in a square space with side lenght $$L$$, then the integer coordinates for a point with coordinates $$(x,y)$$ are
+If we are in a square space with side length $$L$$, then the integer coordinates for a point with coordinates $$(x,y)$$ are

 $$(x_i, y_i) = \left( \frac{x}{L} 2^{N_b}, \frac{y}{L} 2^{N_b}